Qt-QML/mdk-qtquick-plugin/README.md

    Download the official MDK SDK from: <https://sourceforge.net/projects/mdk-sdk/files/>.
 Then extract it to anywhere you like.

-   Once everything is ready, then write the following things to a text file named **user.conf** and save it to this repository's directory:
+   Once everything is ready, then write the following things to a text file named **.qmake.conf** and save it to this repository's directory:

    ```conf
    # You should replace the "D:/code/mdk-sdk" with your own path.